kunaldasx/interview-labs/USER_GUIDE.md

 ### Conducting an Interview (Candidate View)

-1. Log in to HireEz
+1. Log in to HireGlint
 2. Go to **Interviews** to see your scheduled interviews
 3. Click on an interview, then click **Start Interview**
 4. The AI interviewer will: